javapathfinder/jpf-wiki-sync/Home.md

 ---

-This page is our primary source of documentation, and is divided into the following sections
+This wiki is our primary source of documentation, and is divided into the following sections

 * [Introduction](Introduction) - a brief introduction into model checking and JPF
     <!--* [What is JPF?](What-is-JPF)